 The NCG Committee has traditionally based its compensation decisions on quantitative and qualitative measures, including net income, EPS, return on assets, various capital ratios, composition of earnings, asset quality relative to the banking industry, responsiveness to the economic environment, achievement of business plans, and TSR.
-The NCG Committee assessed the performance of each NEO in light of the business plan and relative to the performance of the firms in the peer group, the details of which are set forth under the heading "Individual Performance Assessments."
+The NCG Committee assessed the performance of each NEO in light of the business plan, risk management and adherence to risk appetite, and relative to the performance of the firms in the peer group, the details of which are set forth under the heading "Individual Performance Assessments."